Ganymede-Bio/website-docusaurus/docs/functions/benchling_api.md

 ## BenchlingWrite

-Pulls table from data lake and uploads result to Benchling
+Pulls table from data lake based on SQL query provided, and uploads processed result to Benchling

-**Arguments**:

-- `input_table_data`: Table in Ganymede data lake that serves as source for what is uploaded to Benchling.
-All records from table are ingested and passed to the `execute` function.